pnnl/dream_v3/README.md

 <ul>
 <li><strong>Run#_AllCampaigns.csv</strong>
 <ul>
 <li>A file listing details on every iteration tested by the algorithm for each run set in <em>Total Runs</em>.
-It lists iteration number, scenarios with a leak detected, scenarios with no leak detected, the number of wells, time/location details for each monitoring technology in the campaign, average values for each objective (); however, in Simulate Annealing and Heuristic Algorithm, the weights are factored in.</li>
+It lists iteration number, scenarios with a leak detected, scenarios with no leak detected, the number of wells, time/location details for each monitoring technology in the campaign, average values for each objective (not factoring scenario weighting); however, in Simulated Annealing and Heuristic Algorithm, the weights can be factored in.</li>
 </ul>
 </li>
 </ul>